 - Can only be used for CFD trading, so has a limited product range

 Regulation and Safety

-Plus 500 is regulated with FTC, CySEC, FCA, and ASIC.
+Plus500UK Ltd authorized & regulated by the FCA (#509909) and is also regulated with FTC, CySEC and ASIC.
 In addition to this, the fact that the brokerage is listed on the London stock exchanges makes them all the more trustworthy.

 The brokerage also offers a range of subsidiaries, the one you need to use would depend on your residency.
-For members that reside in the UK, there would be £50,000 investor protection provided; as well as the company being FCA regulated.
+For members that reside in the UK, there would be £85,000 investor protection provided per eligible person, per firm; as well as the company being FCA regulated.
 For EEA countries residents, 20,000 investor protection is provided and CySEC regulated.

 The Plus500 website says that most services are offered for free and the few fees they do charge, they are upfront about.
 There is a Fees and Charges page on the website to find out more about any fees involved.

 - Buying and selling spreads – The spread is paid when a position is opened